arunasurya/academy/git.md

 Resolving deltas: 100% (39/39), done.
 ```
 - now this repo is local on your computer
+- to learn of any changes made on the remote repo after cloning it, use `git fetch`

 - each repo has at least one branch; its default branch is `master`
 - you can check what branch you are on by typing 'git branch'